jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 into the Exploration stage.
 This is often triggered by an "event" that causes an
-"all hands on deck" reaction to uncover necessary informationsolutions, or a champion of some sort leading an improvement effort.
-This stage is often focused on identifying the perceived probleminefficiency, learning about current implementations, and starting to explore potential solutions.
+"all hands on deck" reaction to uncover necessary information/solutions, or a champion of some sort leading an improvement effort.
+This stage is often focused on identifying the perceived problem/inefficiency, learning about current implementations, and starting to explore potential solutions.
 AD HOC